-Full freeze conditions require some form of protection, such as a cold frame.
-Established plants will tolerate extreme heat, but will require extra water and can benefit from mulching to slow its evaporation.
+Full freeze conditions and consistent cold weather require some form of protection, such as a cold frame.
+Established kale plants will tolerate extreme heat but will require extra water and can benefit from mulching to slow evaporation.

-As kale can be grown as a biennial, it will grow year-round.
-Trying to provide the best temperature range possible each season will make for happier, healthier plants.
+You can grow kale as a biennial, as it will often grow year-round.
+Trying to provide the best temperature range possible each season will make for happier, healthier kale plants.

 Speaking of water, kale likes even, consistent moisture.
 An inch to an inch and a half of water per week is sufficient to keep your kale pleasantly happy.

 However, you are going to need to ensure that your soil drains well.
 Kale typically doesn’t like to have wet feet.
 If your soil’s too soggy, it promotes fungal diseases like root rots, which will kill off an otherwise-healthy plant.